 Sandstone can be dug up by backhoes and is still sometimes used for local and seasonal roads.
-Wet weather transforms unpaved tracks into what some islanders call baby poop.
+Wet weather transforms unpaved byways and tractor paths into what some islanders call baby poop.

 “When I was a kid most of the roads around here were dirt,” said Kelly Doyle.
 “Sometimes after a bad winter storm you couldn’t go anywhere for a day-or-two.”

 “I grew up on a mixed farm.
 It wasn’t anything elaborate, basically turnips, which is a rutabaga, and we grew grain, barley, and wheat.
 My father was the farmer.”
 Mixed farms are for families who need a farmer three times a day, for breakfast, lunch, and dinner.

 “Fields were smaller fifty years ago,” said Kelly.
 “Maybe it should have stayed that way.
-Now they’ve ripped out all the dykes and sprays kill all the wild berries.
+Now they’ve ripped out all the dikes and sprays kill all the wild berries.
 It’s a shame to see it.”

 Tom Doyle, however, was the only Doyle who ever farmed.